Pauciello, Scott - Social Studies

 7th Grade: Students will learn about the American Revolutionary War and its significant battles.
 Students will be assigned one of nine different battles from this war.
 Important battles such as Trenton, Saratoga, and Yorktown will be assigned, in addition to lesser-known battles such as Charleston or Rhode Island.
 Students must create a slideshow presentation on the who, what, where, when, why, and how of their battle and share it with the class.
 The class will take notes on each battle presented by a fellow student.
 This is an excellent way for students to teach others about the crucial battles of the world, which is often more effective than just a teacher's lecture.

-• Discuss Donald Trump and Kamala Harris' viewpoints on significant issues facing the United States.
+- Discuss Donald Trump and Kamala Harris's viewpoints on significant issues facing the United States.

 6th Grade: Over these two weeks, students finished their unit of study on early man.
-We focused on the similarities and differences between the earlier forms of humans, Neanderthals, and Cro-Magnons.
-We also learned about modern technology being used to understand ancient humans' lives better.
-We will have our final unit test on Friday, October 18th.
+We focused on the similarities and differences between the earlier forms of humans, Neanderthals and Cro-Magnons.
+We also learned about modern technology being used to better understand ancient humans' lives.
+We will have our final unit test on Friday, October 17th.
 Next, we move on to ancient river valley civilizations, specifically Mesopotamia, and the advancements they gave the world.

 5th Grade: The young ladies of the 5th grade are continuing our unit of study on the first humans in North/South America next week.
 We will learn about the different regions in which Native Americans lived in North America and each distinct region's different geography, culture, and lifestyle.